 Cornell Law School (1987) (Lawyers Cooperative Publisher’s Award for Academic Achievement in American Indian Law); Temple University (M.S.W.
 1980); Temple University (B.S.W.
 Cum laude 1979).

 Mr. Jordan has served as in-house counsel for three tribes during his over thirty-three years of practicing law.
 He served as the Tribal Attorney for the Saginaw Chippewa Tribe immediately after graduation, and then served as the Attorney General for the Seneca Nation of Indians before serving for over three years as the Associate Solicitor for Indian Affairs at the United States Department of the Interior.
 Most recently, he served as the Attorney General of the Quinault Indian Nation.
 He has also worked in private practice for nearly twenty years, representing tribes in New Mexico, Michigan, Louisiana, California, Wisconsin and Oklahoma.

-He also represents clients before federal courts.
-For example, he successfully sued the United States for illegal taking of tribal land in Mesa Grande Band of Mission Indian v.
+Mr. Jordan successfully sued the United States for an illegal taking of tribal land in Mesa Grande Band of Mission Indian v.
 United States, 121 Fed.
 Cl.
-183 (2015).
+183 (2015), and, in his capacity as Attorney General, represented the Quinault Indian Nation Confederated Tribes of the Chehalis Indian Reservation v.
+Mnuchin, the case that challenged the eligibility of Alaska Native Corporations (“ANCs”) created under the Alaska Native Claims Settlement Act, to receive tribal coronavirus relief funds under the CARES Act.
 During his service as the Associate Solicitor, Mr. Jordan also consulted with various divisions within the Department of Justice, including the Office of the Solicitor General, on litigation strategy in Indian law cases pending in the federal courts, including the United States Supreme Court.